web-auth/doc/the-project/the-project.md

 I bring solutions to your problems and answer your questions.

-If you really love that project, and the work I have done or if you want I prioritize your issues, then [you can help me out for a couple of🍻 or more](https://github.com/sponsors/Spomky)!
+If you really love this project and the work I have done, or if you want me to prioritize your issues, then [you can help me out for a couple of🍻 or more](https://github.com/sponsors/Spomky)!

 ## Contributing